JoeggiCH/PowerLogger/README.md

 Always disconnect the load FIRST, BEFORE disconnecting the power source for the Arduino!
 Otherwise the logger might loose its power while writing to the SD card, which can cause inconsistent information on the SD card file system.
-In the worst case, the SD card will become unreadable and must be formatted again and your measurement data is lost!
+In the worst case, the SD card will become unreadable, must be formatted and the SD card data is lost!

 ## Wiring for Measurements